nishrinarawi/learndigest/README.md

 ## **Project Goals and Success Criteria**

-To address this disparity, we plan to develop a website that provides access to learning.
+To address this disparity, we plan to develop a website that provides access to learning called **LearnDigest**.
 This website aims to help teachers improve efficiency in teaching students and provide educational accessibility for everyone.
 The website will be equipped with video transcription and summary features, ensuring everyone can obtain equal and quality knowledge.
 The success of this project will be measured using the SMART method with the following criteria:

 - **Specific:** Increase the interest in learning among students who have not had the opportunity to receive a good education.
 - **Measurable:** Increase the number of students participating in online learning programs by 20% within 6 months.